Maihueniopsis clavarioides f. cristata

 Opuntia clavarioides f. cristata, Puna clavarioides f. cristata

-Maihueniopsis clavarioides f. cristata is a low growing cactus up to 6 inches (15 cm) tall.
-The typical form has distinctive conical segments, but monstrous forms with crested fan-shaped or branching finger-like stems are widely seen in cultivation.
-Sometimes all 3 of these stem forms may be seen on a single plant.
+Maihueniopsis clavarioides f. cristata is a low-growing cactus up to 6 inches (15 cm) tall.
+The normal form of Maihueniopsis clavarioides has distinctive conical segments, but monstrous forms with fan-shaped or branching finger-like stems are also frequently found in cultivation.
+Sometimes all 3 of these forms may be seen on a single plant.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).